What Is a Reverse Mortgage?

 All remaining equity is inherited by the estate.
 The estate is not personally liable if the home sells for less than the balance of the reverse mortgage.
 When you ask the question,“What is a reverse mortgage?”the following is the type of answer you should expect.

 To be eligible for a HECM reverse mortgage, the Federal Housing Administration (FHA) requires that the youngest borrower on the title is at least age 62.
 If the home is not owned free and clear, then any existing mortgage must be paid off using the proceeds from the reverse mortgage loan at the closing.
 In addition, you must meet financial eligibility criteria as established by HUD.

 When Does a Reverse Mortgage Come Due

 A reverse mortgage typically does not become due as long as you meet the loan obligations.
 For example, you must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to Federal Housing Administration requirements.
 Failure to meet these requirements can trigger a loan default that may result in foreclosure.

 In the event of death or in the event that the home ceases to be the primary residence for more than 12 months, the homeowner’s estate can choose to repay the reverse mortgage or put the home up for sale.

 If the equity in the home is higher than the balance of the loan, the remaining equity belongs to the estate.

-If the sale of the home is not enough to pay off the reverse mortgage, the lender must take a loss and request reimbursement from the FHA.
+If the sale of the home is not enough to pay off the reverse mortgage, the lender (not the borrower) must take a loss and request reimbursement from the FHA.
 No other assets are affected by a reverse mortgage.
 For example, investments, second homes, cars, and other valuable possessions cannot be taken from the estate to pay off the reverse mortgage.

 Distribution of Money From a Reverse Mortgage